Posted on December 7, 2020 by Greg Hekman

 Regarding construction waste management overall, metal building manufacturers play a supporting role to the general contractor or construction manager.
 Manufacturers can provide documentation that the metal buildings are pre-fabricated and minimize the amount of packing and shipping material used, but ultimately it is up to the onsite construction manager to show compliance with goals for the overall building project.

-To find out more about the Living Building Challenge and the Declare program, visit the ILFI website about Declare.
-To find out more about how to provide sustainable products in your current or next project contact your local Ceco representative.
+To find out more about the LEED® program, visit the U.S. Green Building Council website.
+To find out more about how metal buildings can contribute points in a current or upcoming project contact your local Ceco representative.